 These items can be lifesavers in a tough situation:

-Too much weight on a car will make it more difficult to maneuver in an emergency situation and increase the risk of a roll over.
-Fuel economy is also reduced with extra cargo.
+It’s also important to understand how to pack efficiently when considering what to bring and what to leave behind.
+Too much weight on a car will make it more difficult to maneuver in an emergency and increases the risk of a rollover.
+Fuel economy is also reduced with extra cargo, so leaving behind some items may save you money in the long run.
 Keep in mind that roof-top cargo boxes should only be filled with light bulky items and the roof rack can be removed to lighten the vehicle.

 If you’re looking for more advice on what you and your family should pack before you embark, check out our blog on what else you should consider bringing on your next road trip.

 Does your air filter need to be replaced?
 The air filter is typically replaced twice a year.
 It’s easy to remember if you have it changed at the start of summer.
 The filter stops contaminants in the air from getting to your engine.
 It stops debris such as dust, dirt, and even leaves before they cause any damage.